 Alberto Masi also built Gran Criterium frames in Milan during the mid to late 1970s but the California models were regarded by many as higher quality.
 Masi California frames of this period are described by modern collectors as “extraordinary” and “spectacular,” made in the “spirit of the Italian master but with the crispness of an American custom.”

 All of the Olympic medalists and most all of the World Track Champions who won their respective titles aboard Masi frames did so on Masi California frames.
 California Masis were labeled on the bottom bracket with a “MC” designation followed by the frame size and serial number.
 Italian built frames had a “M” designation followed by the frame size, with the serial number on the fork steerer.

 Bob Hovey’s Masi tribute site and Greg Fletcher’s Masi Lore site host a wealth of information on identifying and dating California Masis.
-Some of the information there was provided by Brian Baylis, longtime Masi employee in the 1970s and now proprietor of Baylis Handmade Cycles.
+Some of the information there was provided by Brian Baylis, longtime Masi employee in the 1970s and former proprietor of Baylis Handmade Cycles.